|1. Why consider a 2 × 2 × 2 model?|

 How Theodora rescued Justinian's throne

-A Phonician mask.
+A Phoenician mask.
 Phoenicians and Philistines were a sea faring people, i.e., they were the first maritime traders.
 Phoenicians were known for glass and purple dye, which was made from a sea snail, murex. (its habitat was the coast of Lebanon and Syria now.)
 They also traded slaves captured on the lands they traveled.
+Phoenicians were the descendants of the original Canaanite inhabitants.
+As other groups (e.g., Israelites and Philistines) moved in, they were ousted to the edge and migrated to coastal cities.

 Romans wore woolen clothes (togas and tunics),